Marco Bustamante, Yasmin Sabet, Emmanuel Rodriguez, Carlos E. Rodriguez-Castro

 Conclusions: Decision of treatment is based on clinical and laboratory data.
 The guidelines for treatment demonstrate variability in the diverse settings of lithium intoxication.
 In this case, the decision of normal saline IV infusion was controversial because the Psychiatry service recommended hemodialysis in the setting of acute kidney injury and sub-acute onset neurological symptoms with a concern for permanent neurological sequelae.
 However, with this management, the neurological symptoms resolved completely and kidney function returned to normal.

-Keywords: acute kidney injury, Lithium Carbonate, Toxic Actions
+Keywords: Lithium Carbonate, Toxic Actions